48 Hours in Newcastle: The Perfect Weekend Escape from Sydney

 At the southern end of the beach are the art déco change rooms and a sculpture remembering the Pasha Bulker, which ran aground here in June 2007.

-Are you traveling with your four-legged friend?
-You will be pleased to hear dogs are welcome on Horseshoe Beach just the other side of the breakwater.
+Are you travelling with your four-legged friend?
+You will be pleased to hear dogs are welcome on Horseshoe Beach just on the other side of the breakwater.
 You might also like to consider this pet-friendly hotel in Newcastle.

 Newcastle Beach and Ocean Baths

 One of two ocean baths with marked lanes in Newcastle, these swimming baths feature heavily on Instagram.
-It’s easy to see why, and on arrival, I immediately start snapping away.
+It’s obvious why, and on arrival, I immediately start snapping away.

 The art déco facade is currently under renovation to restore it to its former glory, but the pools are currently being renovated.